bossdrums/university2027/README.md

 # 🎓 Primary Education QTS Finder

-A mobile-first, single-file web app to help prospective students explore **Primary Education with QTS** courses at UK universities for the **September 2027 intake**.
+A bold, mobile-first single-file web app to help prospective students explore **Primary Education with QTS** courses at UK universities for the **September 2027 intake**.

+Designed with teenagers in mind — energetic, easy to use, and packed with everything needed to find the perfect teaching degree.
 No frameworks.
 No build tools.
 No API keys.
 Just open the HTML file in any browser.

 ---

-## Features
+## ✨ Features

+- **Bold, energetic design** — electric purple-to-coral gradient theme, dark mode by default, vivid colour-coded tags, and smooth animations
+- **Hero banner** — inspirational strapline, graduate year hook, and at-a-glance stats (26 universities, 29 courses, £31k+ starting salary)
 - **29 courses across 26 universities** covering BA (Hons), PGCE, and Early Years routes
+- **⭐ Shortlist feature** — save favourite courses with one tap, review them in a slide-up sheet, and remove them anytime
 - **Filter by route type** — BA (Hons), PGCE, or Early Years
 - **Filter by region** — London, North West, North East, Yorkshire, Midlands, South East, South West
 - **Search** by university name, city, course type, or region — results update instantly
+- **Dark / light mode** toggle
 - **Detailed course modal** for every result, covering:
   - Open days
-  - Duration and expected graduation year
+  - Duration and expected graduation year (with motivational banner)
   - Location with a clickable Google Maps link
   - Entry requirements and UCAS points
   - Annual tuition fee